Belarus in the Eurovision Song Contest 2013: Background

-The Belarusian national broadcaster, National State Television and Radio Company of the Republic of Belarus (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
+The Belarusian national broadcaster, Belarusian Television and Radio Company (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
 The broadcaster has used both internal selections and national finals to select the Belarusian entry for Eurovision in the past.
 In 2012, BTRC has organised a national final in order to choose Belarus' entry, a selection procedure that continued for their 2013 entry.

 Before Eurovision

 National final

 The Belarusian national final took place on 7 December 2012.
 Ten songs participated in the competition and the winner was selected via a jury and a public televote.
 The show was broadcast on Belarus 1, Belarus 24 and Radius FM as well as online via the broadcaster's official website tvr.by and the Eurovision Song Contest's official website eurovision.tv.

 Competing entries

 Artists and composers were able to submit their applications and entries to the broadcaster between 3 October 2012 and 22 October 2012.
 At the closing of the deadline, 82 entries were received by the broadcaster.
 Auditions were held on 30 and 31 October 2012 where a jury panel was tasked with selecting up to fifteen entries to proceed to the televised national final.
-The jury consisted of Gennady Davydko (chairman of the jury, chairman of BTRC), Vasily Rainchik (musician/composer), Sergey Bondarchuk (director of the Belarusian State Circus), Viktor Volotkovich (conductor), Alexander Efremov (director of the "Belarusfilm" studio), Sergey Kukhto (director of the TV channel BelMuz-TV), Vladimir Maksimkov (director and producer, head of the Karambol Media Holding), Marianna Malchik (head of the department of arts at the Belarusian Ministry of Culture), Alexander Mezhenny (director of the Shtam dance school), Konstantin Mikheev (songwriter and journalist), Larisa Murashko (composer), Victoria Popova (editor of the culture department of the newspaper "Sovetskaya Belorussiya - Belarus Segodnya"), Alexander Tikhanovich (singer), Vladimir Ugolnik (musician/composer), Andrey Kholodinsky (editor-in-chief and music presenter of the radio station "Alfa Radio"), Tatiana Shcherbina (head of the radio station "Radius FM") and Anatoly Yarmolenko (director of the ensemble Syabry).
+The jury consisted of Gennady Davydko (chairman of the jury, chairman of BTRC), Vasily Rainchik (director of the Youth Variety Theater), Sergey Bondarchuk (director of the Belarusian State Circus), Viktor Volotkovich (head of the department of wind music of the Belarusian State University of Culture and Arts, associate professor at the Belarusian State Academy of Music), Alexander Efremov (artistic director of the Film Actor's Studio Theater), Sergey Kukhto (director of the TV channel "BelMuzTV"), Vladimir Maksimkov (head of the media holding "Karambol"), Marianna Malchik (deputy head of the department of arts, head of the department of concert and festival projects at the Belarusian Ministry of Culture), Alexander Mezhenny (director of the Shtam dance school), Konstantin Mikheev (songwriter and journalist), Larisa Murashko (associate professor at the Belarusian State Academy of Music), Victoria Popova (editor of the culture department of the newspaper "Belarus Today"), Alexander Tikhanovich (chief director and general producer of the production center "Profiartvideon"), Vladimir Ugolnik (associate professor of the department of variety art at the Belarusian State University of Culture and Arts), Andrey Kholodinsky (editor-in-chief and music presenter of the radio station "Alfa Radio"), Tatiana Shcherbina (head of the radio station "Radius FM") and Anatoly Yarmolenko (director of the ensemble Syabry).
 Ten finalists were selected and announced on 14 November 2012.